tidy-finance/website/docs/10_introduction.md

 # Introduction to Tidy Finance

 The main aim of this chapter is to familiarize yourself with the `tidyverse`.
-We start by downloading and visualizing stock data before we move to a simple portfolio choice problem.
+We start by downloading and visualizing stock data before moving to a simple portfolio choice problem.
 These examples introduce you to our approach of *Tidy Finance*.

 ## Working with stock market data

 At the start of each session, we load the required packages.
-Throughout the entire book we always use the package `tidyverse`.
+Throughout the entire book, we always use the package `tidyverse`.
-In this chapter we load the convenient `tidyquant` package to download price data.
+In this chapter, we also load the convenient `tidyquant` package to download price data.
 You typically have to install a package once before you can load it.
 In case you have not done this yet, call `install.packages("tidyquant")`.
 If you have trouble using `tidyquant`, check out the [documentation](https://cran.r-project.org/web/packages/tidyquant/vignettes/TQ01-core-functions-in-tidyquant.html#yahoo-finance).